 10. Turn off notifications during a virtual meeting, especially if you plan to share your screen.

-It’s distracting for you to have notifications pop up on your computer screen.
-And if you’re going to share your screen with your colleagues, it’s distracting for them too—and has the potential to be embarrassing.
+It’s distracting for you if you have notifications pop up on your computer screen.
+And if you’re going to share your screen with your colleagues, it’s distracting for them too—and could be embarrassing.

 For example, if you have message notifications set up on your MacBook, a personal text message could pop up on your screen.
 You might not want your coworkers to see this.
-Be sure to turn off all notifications before your meeting, just in case.
+Be sure to turn off all notifications before your business meeting, just in case.
+It’ll also save you from potentially embarrassing situations.

 If you live with other people, be sure to let them know when you’ll be on a call.
 That way, they’ll know to avoid being loud or accidentally walking into the room where you’re in your virtual meeting.
 Even better, if you have a home office, put up a sign on your office door letting your housemates know when not to disturb you.